homebodygym/homebodygym/pages/altcoins/buy-omisego.md

 OmiseGO has even [partnered](https://www.ccn.com/ethereum-blockchain-startup-partners-thai-government-ekyc-program/){: target="_blank"} with the government of Thailand.
 OmiseGO is set to develop a digital identity verification and online payment system.

+Omise has dozens of other partners who will move to use OmiseGO once their payment system is active.

 ### Conclusion

+OmiseGO aims to be the payment gateway and eWallet of choice.
+With hundreds of millions of people worldwide lacking access to traditional banks, eWallets have major real world usage.

+With its parent company Omise scoring many considerable partnerships, once OmiseGO's decentralized exchange comes online, they will have abundant users for their platform.

+Additionally, once OmiseGO implements Plasma, they will have the speed required to outpeform current payment processors and become a viable alternative.

+If OmiseGO successfully implements Plasma and launches their decentralized exchange, they have the potential to become a major payment gateway system.

 <b>NOTE:</b> <i>We are not financial advisors and none of this information should be taken as investment advice.
 We take no responsibility for any losses incurred through cryptocurrency trading.</i>